 What Are Bank Deposits?

-The bank deposit definition is when you put money into a bank account.
-Your bank deposits can go into various accounts such as savings, checking, money market accounts, or certificates of deposits (CDs).
+A bank deposit involves putting money into a bank account.
+Your bank deposits can go into various accounts such as a savings or checking account, a money market account, or a certificate of deposit (CDs).

 Depositing your money into a bank account can help you accomplish two things: